Academic Affairs Policies

 • (i) Senior Officials must complete and submit to the COI Officer an annual ICOI disclosure form, in which all Significant External Relationships must be reported.

-• (ii) Senior Officials must also submit to the COI Officer a copy of the annual Financial Disclosure Statement that they file with the Maryland State Ethics Commission.
+• (ii) Senior Officials who report a Significant External Relationship may be required to also submit to the COI Officer a copy of the relevant sections of the annual Financial Disclosure Statement that they file with the Maryland State Ethics Commission.

-• (iii) Senior Officials must update their disclosures during the year as emerging circumstances warrant (e.g., a new consulting agreement; appointment to a Board of a commercial entity; etc.).
+• (iv) Senior Officials must update their disclosures during the year as emerging circumstances warrant (e.g., a new consulting agreement; appointment to a Board of a commercial entity; etc.).

 1. The COI Officer will review each ICOI disclosure.
 If the disclosure sets forth a Covered Senior Official Relationship that in the judgment of the COI Officer constitutes an Institutional Conflict of Interest, then the COI Officer will make a recommendation to the COI Advisory Committee.